christiaan-fourie/dropio/.github/instructions/projectinfo.instructions.md

 ## Project Overview

 Create a web application for internal use in a printing store, built with Next.js.
-The tool provides automated layout creation for print jobs such as business cards and canvas wraps.
+The tool provides automated layout creation for print jobs such as business cards, canvas wraps, and custom size layouts.
 The UI features a clean dashboard interface with easy navigation between different print tools.

 ---